vrinek/game-dev-notes/Loom.md

     loom run

 Yeap, that's it. `loom` will take care of downloading the SDK version (if it hasn't already done so) and build a fresh new binary to run.
 It will also boot up the *asset agent* have the binary connect to it for live reloading of assets.

+### Quitting the game

+By hitting ⌘Q you would expect the game to quit.
+If you run it from the packaged library (in `build/`) it will quit but if you run it with `loom run` it won't.
+To do that, you will have to hit ^C in the console.

+> ⌘ is the command key, ^ is the control key.

 ## Version control